axeluhl/sailing-analytics/README.md

 Help sailors analyze performance and optimize strategy Bring fans closer to the action
-Provide the media with information and insights to deliver a greater informed commentary SAP has a longstanding involvement with sailing and has established a portfolio spanning across teams and regattas, including:
+Provide the media with information and insights to deliver a greater informed commentary SAP has a longstanding involvement with sailing and has established a portfolio spanning across teams and regattas.

-Technical Partner of the European Sailing Leagues Partner of the world’s largest regatta, Kieler Woche (Kiel Week) Technical Partner of the Sailing Champions League Title sponsor of the SAP 5O5 World Championships Official Technology Partner of WORLD SAILING

 Start contributing: [https://wiki.sapsailing.com/wiki/howto/onboarding](https://wiki.sapsailing.com/wiki/howto/onboarding)